 Original House of Pies is a chain with roots in California.
 However, for many years the restaurant has been more connected to Houston than any other city.
 It was founded in 1965 by Al Lapin Jr. the same man who had created IHOP about 10 years prior.
 Throughout the 1960s the chain expanded mostly within Southern California eventually making it to at least to a couple dozen locations within the state.
 In April 1970, “OHOP” as it was sometimes referred to, began a multi-state expansion.
 The first location outside of California would be in Houston.
 Franchise rights were being offered entire cities at a time, for essentially anyone willing to build at least one restaurant.

 Outside of California, locations were all built in a similar manner.
 A square “cottage” style house was at the front of the building.
-With a high pitched roof, and centered chimney.
+With a tall, pitched roof, and centered chimney.
 This part of the restaurant held the ovens for the bakery, display cases, and cashier.
 The sides of the cottage were made of glass, surrounded by stone and wood.
-To the right of the entrance was a long rectangular building was attached to the back of the cottage.
+To the right of the entrance was a long rectangular building which was attached to the back of the cottage.
 This formed the dining room and kitchen.
-The exteriors of these buildings were mostly stucco with an accent arch added above windows, and along blank sides.
+The exteriors of these buildings were mostly stuccoed with an accent arch added above windows, and along blank sides.
 Some larger locations would have two of these rectangular buildings usually side by side, however the Denver location formed an L-shape.

 In the mid 1970s as the chain reached peak expansion it became evident that it was not doing well.
 Especially when compared to other International Industries companies, such as Orange Julius and IHOP.
 A decision was made to modify the restaurant to help increase sales.
 Many updates were made, such as changing the menu setup to a more traditional diner menu similar to IHOP.
 The hours were also expanded with most locations becoming 24 hours.
 Despite all this, the company began to falter.
 Generally each city would either continue to operate under a new name/franchise or the locations would be liquidated.